Skip to Content

 One of our favorite Renovaré friends is Trevor Hudson.
 He is a Methodist minister, teacher, and author from South Africa.
-Last year, we read through his book Beyond Loneliness: The Gift of God’s Friendship with our Renovaré Book Club, and Renovaré Institute students have experienced the joy of his teaching over the years.
+This year, we read through his book In Search of God’s Will with our Renovaré Book Club, and Renovaré Institute students have experienced the joy of his teaching over the years.

 Welcome one another, therefore, just as Christ has welcomed you, for the glory of God. —Romans 15:7